The Difference Between Digital Marketing & Traditional Advertising

 Value vs. Advertising

-The primary difference between digital marketing and traditional advertising is that many digital marketers look to provide value to their audience by using content marketing and other solutions.
+The primary difference between digital marketing and traditional advertising is that many digital marketers aim to provide value to their audience through content marketing and other solutions.
 Traditional advertisers are typically just looking to increase sales with their ad spots, not to provide value.

 Communication

 A great business knows that word of mouth travels and motivates purchase behavior.
-With social media discussions and search engine reviews, there are many ways for customers to share their experiences with their friends.
+Through social media discussions and search engine reviews, customers can share their experiences with friends.
 With that being said, social media and email marketing are examples of how digital marketing offers two-way communication, allowing for feedback and relationship building.

 Traditional marketing is solely one-way communication, showcasing a product, event or service and leaving it at that.
 When you can connect with your audience and offer solutions to their wants and needs, they practically do your marketing for you.